r-devel/r-dev-env/README.md

 #### Using Locally
  - We can also use this codespace locally.
 For that we need to have some prerequisites installed.
- - Prerequisites : Docker Engine or Docker Desktop, VSCode Editor.
+ - - Prerequisites :
+   1. Docker Engine or Docker Desktop.
+You can find the docker desktop install instructions [here](https://www.docker.com/products/docker-desktop/).
+   2. VSCode Editor.
+You can install VSCode from [here](https://code.visualstudio.com/download).
- - Steps to run R Dev Env locally
+ - Steps to run R Development Container locally
-   1. Head towards the Github project link for R Dev Env (https://github.com/r-devel/r-dev-env)
+   1. Head to the GitHub page for the R de Github project link for R Development Container (https://github.com/r-devel/r-dev-env)
-   2. Clone the repository locally
+   2. Clone the repository locally or download the zip file
       ![image](https://github.com/r-devel/r-dev-env/assets/72031540/a978e4e6-f6a6-428e-8dd2-e18b3570906f)
       ![image](https://github.com/r-devel/r-dev-env/assets/72031540/d89a6e0a-4ef4-444b-9ef8-94f3a97bf194)
    3. Change Directory to r-dev-env and list all the branches using `git branch --all`